Some time ago, the AMP team announced that AMP was coming to email.

 They used the feature to send out their routine booking emails to potential customers.
 In the email, users can click through different hotel rooms using AMP’s carousel feature, doing the browsing they would normally do on the website directly through the email.

-And again, using dynamic content allows Booking.com to update price and availability of each space in real time.
+And again, using dynamic content allows Booking.com to update the price and availability of each space in real-time.

-And lastly, Pinterest (who needs no introduction), showed off how they had successfully used AMP for email.
+And lastly, Pinterest (who needs no introduction), showed off how they had successfully used AMP.

 Enter AMP.
-Using it, a user can tap on an individual pin to expand it and find more information.
+With this new technology, a user can tap on an individual pin to expand it and find more information.
 They can save Pins to separate boards, submit forms, and receive confirmation that their Pin has been added to the correct place – all in one email.

 The takeaway from these examples?
-Using AMP for email allows brands to bring the website experience to their emails.
-It cuts down on the work typically associated with these kinds of features, and adds a level of convenience for the user.
+Using AMP allows brands to bring the website experience to their emails.
+It cuts down on the work typically associated with these kinds of features and adds a level of convenience for the user.

 The Case Against AMP For Email

-Everything you’ve heard so far stands largely in favor of using AMP for email.
+Everything you’ve heard so far stands largely in favor of using AMP.

 Some argue that AMP blurs the line too much between emails and websites: “something like email is designed and overwhelmingly used to say things, while websites and apps are overwhelmingly designed and used to interact with things…It’s fundamentally useful to have a divide here.”